-Modern day cataract surgery is a life-changing procedure that only takes 8-15 minutes to complete.
+Modern day cataract surgery is a life-changing procedure.

 Recovering From Cataract Surgery

 Recovery from cataract surgery is relatively quick.
 The average patient achieves drastically better vision within the first 24 hours of the procedure.
 Mild corneal swelling or inflammation is normal.
 This may result in hazy vision for the first few days following cataract surgery.
 As the eye heals, the vision may fluctuate slightly for the first few weeks, after which the vision stabilizes.